Animal Ag News 5/19

 Carrie Muehling

-As of March 1, there were 74.6 million hogs and pigs on U.S. farms, up 1 percent from March 2023 but down 2 percent from Dec.
-1, 2023, according to the Quarterly Hogs and Pigs report published by the U.S. Department of Agriculture’s National Agricultural Statistics Service (NASS).
-The National Pork Producers Council (NPPC) is announcing the return of the …
+As of Mar.1, there were 74.5 million hogs and pigs on U.S. farms, down slightly from March 2024 and down one percent from Dec.
+1, 2024, according to the Quarterly Hogs and Pigs report published by the U.S. Department of Agriculture’s National Agricultural Statistics Service (NASS).
+Genetic improvements within the U.S. dairy herd are fueling historic gains in key milk …

 AgWired Animal, Animal Agriculture, Animal Bites